 Here is a list of events I will be participating in!
 If there are any topics you’d like to hear me speak about, please don’t hesitate to get in touch.

-- June 12th with Editors Canada.
-An online panel discussion.
+- June 12th an online panel discussion at the Editors Canada conference.
 Adventures in Editing Self-Published Authors: Do you Dare?

-- June 13th with Editors Canada.
-An online panel discussion.
+- June 13th an online panel discussion at the Editors Canada conference.
 Beyond Editing: A Conversation About Coaching Writers